Guide to HR Automation: Benefits, Examples, and How to Get Started

 - Identify repetitive tasks: Start with the most time-consuming manual tasks, such as updating employee records, managing onboarding documents, or processing time-off requests.

 - Evaluate existing systems: Where does your current HR software fall short?
-Does it offer opportunities for automation?
-Or is it time to integrate new tools?
+Does it offer opportunities for automation, or is it time to integrate new tools?

 2. Select and implement HR automation tools